hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 > **Note1: output formats**
 >
 > RStudio supports a [number of formats](http://rmarkdown.rstudio.com/formats.html), each with their own customization options.
-Consult their website for more details.
+Refer to their website for more details.
 >
 > The `knit()` command works great if you only need to generate a single document format.
 RMarkdown also supports a more advanced function named `rmarkdown::render()`, allows for output of multiple document formats.
 To accomplish this, we recommend saving a special file named `_output.yaml` in your project root.
 Here's an example from our [bcbioRnaseq](https://github.com/hbc/bcbioRnaseq) package:
 >